Healthy Homes Assessment Frimley

 What We Do

-As building inspectors, we deal with all the components associated with professional house examinations.
-We are here to ensure you make the best decision when buying your next home.
+As building inspectors, we handle all components of professional house examinations.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We take your investment seriously We conduct comprehensive inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the enjoyable aspects of owning or purchasing a home.
+We value your money We conduct detailed inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a house.

-We specialise in a variety of services to ensure that you are fully informed of the condition of any property you may be considering buying or selling as well as additional services.
+We specialise in a variety of solutions to ensure that you are fully updated on the condition of any property you may be considering buying or selling and also other solutions.

-With our systemised method of conducting your house inspection as well as the latest technology in software which includes digital photos in the Report, you are able to actually see any problems that might be discovered.
-With our comprehensive report, it’s no wonder we receive so many clients who recommend our services to their family and friends.
+With our systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into the Report, you are able to actually see any issues that could be discovered.
+Because of our comprehensive reporting it’s no wonder that we have so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports